cognitedata/cognite-synthetic-tags/README.md

 ### Expressive Syntax

-`Tag` class is used as a reference for values that are going to be fetched from API.

-`TagResolver` is where the actual call to the API happens, and where `Tag` instances are replaces with actual values and math operations are performed.

 ``` python
 >>> specs = {
 ...     "some_valve": Tag("FOO.123"),
 ...     "another_meter": Tag("BAR-456"),
 ...     "sum_of_2_things": Tag("THING_A") + Tag("THING_B"),
 ... }

 >>> TagResolver(retrival_function).resolve(specs)
 {
     "some_valve": 42.0000123,